 Orange County Office

-Eric Olson has a complex commercial litigation and counseling practice that embraces a broad range of issues in both state and federal courts, with an emphasis in banking, financial services, real estate, and commercial law matters.
-Mr. Olson supervises the firm’s vibrant Banking and Financial Services Litigation practice group, and he serves as the firm’s lead attorney in matters in which the firm represents the Federal Deposit Insurance Corporation (FDIC).
+Eric Olson has a complex international litigation and arbitration practice.
+Mr. Olson regularly represents and counsels with both domestic and international clients in a wide array of commercial disputes before domestic state and federal courts and in international litigation and arbitration matters.
+In addition to being a key leader in the firm’s vibrant International Arbitration and Dispute Resolution practice, Mr. Olson also supervises the firm’s Banking and Financial Services Litigation practice group.
+Mr. Olson also serves as the firm’s lead attorney in matters in which the firm represents the Federal Deposit Insurance Corporation (FDIC).

 Before joining LHDK&W, Mr. Olson practiced law with the international law firms Morrison & Foerster LLP and Bryan Cave LLP.

 Mr. Olson is admitted to practice in the State of California, before the United States Court of Appeals for the Ninth Circuit, and the United States District Courts for the Central, Southern, Northern, and Eastern Districts of California.
-He is a member of the Orange County and Los Angeles County bar associations, and the Litigation Section of the American Bar Association.
+He is a member of the Orange County and Los Angeles County bar associations, and the Litigation and International Law Sections of the American Bar Association.